Brant Entrekin

 Research

-Primary: Epistemology (formal/applied), Feminist Philosophy, Philosophy of Science
+Primary: Social Epistemology, Feminist Philosophy, Philosophy of Sexuality, Allyship, Social Justice

-Secondary: American Pragmatism (esp.
-Peirce and James), Sexual Ethics, Metaphilosophy, Philosophy of Disability, Philosophy of Religion
+Secondary: Philosophy of Science, Philosophy of Race, Sexual Ethics, Metaphilosophy, Philosophy of Disability, Philosophy of Religion

 Here’s a list of some current works-in-progress: